-A summarised picture of the state of security structure of the organisation.
+A summarised picture of the state of the security structure of the organization.

 Quantified risk and ALE (Annual Loss Expectancy) results along with countermeasures.

-The two factor authentication or shortly abbreviated as 2FA acts as another or an extra seal on your already protected account with a password.
-This two factor authentication can be implemented on public-facing websites like Microsoft, Twitter, Apple, Google and LinkedIn.
+Answer: The two-factor authentication or shortly abbreviated as 2FA acts as another or an extra seal on your already protected account with a password.
+This two-factor authentication can be implemented on public-facing websites like Microsoft, Twitter, Apple, Google, and LinkedIn.
 For enabling such services, one can easily go to settings and then to manage security settings.
-Here, you will find the option of enabling two factor authentications.
+Here, you will find the option of enabling two-factor authentications.

 20. What are the different levels of data classification and why are they required?